morrezhao/ZhaoEnhan.github.io/_pages/about.md

 My hobbies
 ======
 I enjoy playing football, tennis, badminton, etc. I finished fourth in the Freshmen Football Cup of PKU(2021) and I'm a member of the tennis team of EECS.
-Sometimes I play Honors of King and Genshin Impact with my friends.
+Sometimes I play Honors of King and Texas Hold’em poker with my friends.
 I like traveling and my dream is to travel and eat all across the world :).

 <!-- Getting started
 ======